- 1 Writing the Introduction

 Next, the writer will then outline how other researchers have attempted to address this problem.
 For example, some researchers have looked at efficacy of mechanical adjustments to colonies as one way to reduce varroa mite populations.
 Other studies have explored the use of synthetic chemical treatments to reduce these mite populations.

 Our writer will then indicate the RESEARCH GAP in research by telling the reader what hasn’t been done.
+[A laptop displays the following voiceover text on screen.]
 The writer explains to the reader that “The beekeeping industry has developed many treatments to reduce the presence of varroa mites in honeybee colonies, including behavioural modifications, mechanical adjustments, synthetic chemical treatments, and natural chemical treatments.
 However, limited research has investigated the effectiveness of natural chemical treatments.”
 This last sentence highlights the gap in research, which is the third key component in the introduction section.

 The writer will then indicate the fourth key component, which is the PURPOSE of their study.
+[A laptop displays the following voiceover text on screen.]
 When writing about the purpose, the writer shifts the language of their research question: “What natural chemical treatments strategies are most effective for reducing the presence of varroa mites in honeybee colonies?”
 They shift the language of their research question from a (Research) question into a (Purpose) statement.
 In this varroa mite article, they would include the sentence “The purpose was to determine which natural chemical treatment strategies are most effective for reducing the presence of varroa mites in honeybee colonies.”

 So, when you are writing or revising the introduction section of a scientific research article, be sure to explicitly include these four key components: the broad topic, the problem, the gap, and the purpose statement.